odow/SDDP.jl/docs/src/tutorial/09_nonlinear.md

-# Tutorial Eight: nonlinear models
+# Tutorial Nine: nonlinear models

 In our previous tutorials, we formulated a linear version of the hydrothermal scheduling problem.
 To do so, we had to make a large assumption, namely, that